out386/Buginator/README.md

 The puns were copied from [here](https://www.bungie.net/en/Forums/Post/134567540?page=0&path=1).
 The /boot messages get generated with [this](https://github.com/ngerakines/commitment), from [here](http://whatthecommit.com/index.txt).
 This bot was written using [heroku-node-telegram-bot](https://github.com/volodymyrlut/heroku-node-telegram-bot).
-It contains a copy of [TagAlertBot](https://github.com/Pitasi/TagAlertBot).